 They will munch seeds but can be stopped by placing traps around the area where you’ve planted the seeds.
 If you’re not big on trapping mice or rats then plant something sacrificial which will deter them from munching on your sweetcorn!

 Slugs and snails

-Feeding on young sedlings, slugs and snails leave a slime trail both on the soil and leaves.
+Feeding on young seedlings, slugs and snails leave a slime trail both on the soil and leaves.
 Thankfully, there are plenty of ways to control slugs and snails including eggshell barriers, copper tape and sawdust.

 Causing a range of problems, birds can eat seedlings, buds and even the corn itself.
 Bird-scaring mechanisms can provide relief for a while but the best way to protect your plants is covering them with horticultural fleece or mesh.

 That’s how to grow sweetcorn!

 As a highly useful vegetable, it’s easy to grow sweetcorn and ensure you have plentiful supply all year round.
-Plus by growing your own, you cut down your food miles and have plenty of vegetables to eat throughout the year.
-Just like potatoes, cabbage and carrots, they are fairly easy to grow and always supply an abundant harvest!
+Plus by growing your own, you cut down your food miles, benefiting the planet.
+Just like potatoes and carrots, they are fairly easy to grow and always supply an abundant harvest!
 So that’s how to grow sweetcorn in your garden!